 - Breathing with your sleeping child

-- Stepping outside and feeling the sun on your skin, watching or listening to birds, observing a bee pollinating flowers, watching the clouds drift through the sky, gazing at the stars, being mindful of sounds, etc.
+- Outdoors or indoors in front of a window: Feeling the sun on your skin, watching or listening to birds, watching the clouds drift through the sky, gazing at the stars, being mindful of sounds, etc.

 - Taking time for gratitude by writing down five things you’re grateful for each day and pausing to savor pleasurable experiences.
 (Here is a blog post I wrote that might be helpful.)

 - Breathing with the Breathe Bubble on Calm.